shjzhao/CarND-MPC-Project/README.md

 ### Model Predictive Control with Latency

-I've taken the latency into account by predicting the future state of the vehicle using the velocity, psi angle, x position, position of the car using the MPC equations.
+I've taken the latency into account by predicting the future state of the vehicle using the velocity, psi angle, x position, y position of the car using the MPC equations.
 See line 109 to line 116 in main.cpp.

 ## Dependencies